AryPat/Shopify-Summer-2022/README.md

 - Edit an existing inventory item
 - Delete an inventory item

+## Additional Feature
+The addtional feature I have implemented is exporting the data into a csv.
+The user is able to call the endpoint and the download will automatically begin given they authorize it.

 ## Technologies Used
 <div style="display:flex;flex-direction:row;width:100%;justify-content:space-evenly;align-items:space-evenly">
     <a href="https://www.mongodb.com/" target="blank"><img src="frontend/assets/mongo.svg" alt="Logo" width=50/></a>